Paathurnax/final-project/proposal.md

 - i plan to make a program that lets the user pick between multiple games.
 Kind of like a very small scale cool math games.

 ## Needs To Have
-- at least 3 different games
-- good looking ui
+- asteroids, snake, space invaders
-- easy to play games
+- non-complex games that dont require to much skill to play
-- 2d and 3d games
+- a visually appealing ui that uses simple shapes and smooth features

 ## Nice To Have
-- multiplayer games
-- 6 or more games
+- games that require more than one player
+- tetris, pong, chess
+- controller/mobile support